redbell-eng/redbellsecurity.github.io/content/_index.md

   block:
   - subtitle: "Security Professionals With a Passion"
     title: "Working With You To Achieve Your Security Goals"
-    description: "We collaborate and cooperate with you to determine the best security solutions for your organization, and to also take the time to train and communicate those solutions to technical teams and business leaders alike.
+    description: "We collaborate and cooperate with you to determine the best security solutions for your organization.
+Additionally, we take the time to train and communicate those solutions to technical teams and business leaders alike.
 Who says tech pros can't talk?"
     image: "images/workingWithYou.png"

   - subtitle: "Custom Solutions for A Reasonable Price"